-A number of compilers from various vendors or open source communities implement the OpenMP API.
+A number of compilers and tools from various vendors or open source community initiatives implement the OpenMP API.
 If we are missing any please Contact Us with your suggestions.

 OpenMP 3.1 C/C++/Fortran fully supported in version 12.0, 13.0, 14.0 compilers

 |Lahey/Fujitsu Fortran 95||C/C++/Fortran||The compilers in the software package of ‘Technical Computing Suite for the PRIMEHPC FX100′ support OpenMP 3.1.|

 |LLNL Rose Research Compiler||C/C++/Fortran||ROSE is a source-to-source research compiler supporting OpenMP 3.0 and some OpenMP 4.0 accelerator features targeting NVIDIA GPUs.

 » More information

 |Clang is an open-source (permissively licensed) C / C++ compiler that is available to download at http://llvm.org/releases/download.html.
 Since Clang 3.9 and later support all non-offloading features of OpenMP 4.5.
 Offloading support is under development and is expected to become available in a future version.

 |NAG Fortran Compiler 6.1 supports OpenMP 3.1 on x86 and x64, for Linux, Mac and Windows.
 Compile with –openmp.